bitcoin-dev-project/battle-of-galen-erso/README.md

 Documentation for Warnet is available in the repository.

-Install into a virtual environment from the Python repository:
+Install into a virtual python environment:

 https://github.com/bitcoin-dev-project/warnet/blob/main/docs/install.md#install-warnet